20kdc/c3ds-projects/colour-depth-fix/README.md

 Note that it will NOT do checksumming or anything like that, to avoid interference with other patches.
 However it does check that the bytes it's replacing are what it expects them to be, and this should be enough safety.

-See below section for ideas in regards to C3/etc.

 ## Application instructions